Shatta Wale finally shuts down Legon, proposes to the Dean of students

 Despite the Dean's explanation, Shatta Wale accused her and the university of giving his rival Stonebwoy an unfair advantage.

-He took a minute on stage to express his interest in meeting the Dean of Students and shared a snide remark at her.
+He took a minute on stage at the University of Ghana to express his interest in meeting the Dean of Students and even joked about proposing to her.

 Fans react to Shatta Wale's performance

-YEN.com.gh gathered a few comments from fans in reaction to Shatta Wale's performance t the University of Ghana, Legon.
+YEN.com.gh gathered a few comments from fans in reaction to Shatta Wale's performance at the University of Ghana, Legon.

 Akwasi Dickson said: